ICC4103-202410-WebTech/lab-07-lucasfreyess/README.md

 Please make sure you have the correct access rights and the repository exists.

+## error fixed!

+I should push around 20:08 (time as of writing this).
+I fixed it ! i had a bad ssh direction (git@github:...) and the changes i made to this readme kind of messed everthing for a little... i hope this wasn't too much of a hassle for you!!

 # Lab 07

 In this lab, your task is to establish relationships between the tables within the database.
 You'll need to establish two one-to-many relationships: one between the `users` table and the `posts` table, and another between the `posts` table and itself.
 Additionally, you'll create a many-to-many relationship between the `posts` and `tags` tables.
 Furthermore, you are required to implement all necessary validations and callbacks for the models